Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

                           || extra-responder-values
 ~~~

-A success response starts with an octet whose value is set to zero (null), followed by the octet string of the result of the HMAC  function.
+A success response starts with an octet whose value is set to zero (null), followed by an optional set of comma-separated key/value pairs (extra-responder-values).
+This is followed by another null octet and the octet string of the result of the HMAC function (responder-hashed-token).

+Similar to the initiator's message, the responder can use extra-responder-values to return arbitrary data.
+Because these values are incorporated into the responder-hmac-message prior to calculating the HMAC, the initiating entity can mutually authenticate the responder while simultaneously verifying the integrity of the provided key/value pairs.

 The initiating entity **MUST** verify the responder-msg to achieve mutual authentication.